 Gouda has another lesser-known culinary claim to fame: it’s the home of the stroopwafel!

-With two layers of crunchy waffle biscuit glued together by a sweet and sticky syrup, you might have tasted these Dutch delicacies in other parts of the Netherlands, or even in your home country, as they can be found in all Dutch supermarkets and in many quality food stores abroad.
+With two layers of crunchy waffle biscuit glued together by a sweet and sticky syrup, you might have tasted these Dutch delicacies in other parts of the Netherlands, or even in your home country.
+They can be found in all Dutch supermarkets and in many quality food stores abroad.

 Discover Gouda’s treasures